Contact Sales

 1. Database Checks: This step involves cross-verifying the information collected and validating it against various national and international databases.

-2. PEPs & Sanctions: Screening against politically exposed persons and sanction lists becomes business to minimise reputational risk exposure.
+2. PEPs & Sanctions: Screening against politically exposed persons and sanction lists become business to minimize reputational risk exposure.

 3. Risk Mapping: This is a process of identifying the key areas prone to risk.
 The success factor for all the identified departments with KPIs to measure is defined